Everything About Subclinical Hyperthyroidism Causes, Treatment, Diagnosis

 - Osteoporosis

-Treatment will depend on what type of condition is causing your subclinical hyperthyroidism.
+Your healthcare provider will decide your treatment on the basis of what type of condition is causing your subclinical hyperthyroidism.

 If you have subclinical hyperthyroidism probably you lose some weight.
 It happens because people who have hyperthyroidism (overactive thyroid) have raised BMR (basal metabolic rate).
 To maintain weight, the calorie requirement will be raised.